kikusko77/lra-ha-testsuite/README.md

 - `CoordinatorProxyResource` starts a Vert.x proxy on `localhost:8080`
   that round-robins each HTTP call to the next healthy backend.
 Tests point `quarkus.lra.coordinator-url` at this proxy, so consecutive LRA operations land on different coordinators.
+The four backend URLs (`http://127.0.0.1:8081-8084/lra-coordinator`) are hard-coded in the `BACKENDS` list at the top of `src/test/java/io/narayana/lra/ha/proxy/CoordinatorProxyResource.java` — there is no configuration property for them.
+Edit that list if you change the ports in `docker-compose.yml` or want to point at a different number of coordinators.
 - `Participant`, `NestedParticipant`, `AfterLraParticipant`, etc. (in `src/main/java/io/narayana/lra/ha/`) are the participants under test;
   they record call counts so the tests can assert what was invoked.